routeviews/google-cloud-storage/routeviews_google_upload/README.md

 ### Google Cloud Storage server, with Authentication

+> WARNING: This workflow is yet to be tested/validated!

 If the targeted gRPC server is backed by a Google Cloud Storage (GCS) instance, it may require authentication.
 In this case, follow the [Setting up authentication guide](https://cloud.google.com/storage/docs/reference/libraries#setting_up_authentication) prior to running this tool.